 Apple announced on Wednesday that Jobs had passed away after battling pancreatic cancer for years.
 Apple fans were stunned by the news and flocked to nearby Apple Stores, while numerous corporate executives and politicians expressed sadness at the tech visionary's passing.

-AppleInsider spoke with Wayne on Wednesday about his time working together with Jobs and Steve Wozniak to found the Cupertino, Calif., company.
+AppleInsider spoke with Wayne on Wednesday about his time working together with Steve Jobs and Steve Wozniak to found the Cupertino, Calif., company.
 Wayne first met Jobs while working at Atari.
 Jobs then brought him on board to help found the company after he mediated a "minor philosophical disagreement" between Jobs and Wozniak.

 Wayne lamented how "unjust" fate can be, given that he had his former colleague, who was 56 when he died.